MileHacker Logo

 • Public transportation (buses) is generally not accessible for wheelchair users.

-• Taxis and ride-sharing services may be better options; communicate specific needs while reserving.
+• Taxis and ride-sharing services could be better options; communicate specific needs when booking.

-• Older sites and public areas often lack full accessibility infrastructure (ramps, elevators).
+• Older venues and public areas often lack full accessibility infrastructure (ramps, elevators).

-• Newer buildings and shopping malls are more likely to have accessible features.
+• Newer buildings and shopping malls are more likely to have amenities for people with disabilities.

 City Tours